THE LED FILAMENT

 Another positive side effect of this technology: a much higher lumen yield is possible due to the better and more constant cooling directly at the filament.

 The Soft Filament “PLUS” is not only used in the free design, but also within the other series to take advantage of the positive properties.
-The innovative filament also unfolds its full potential in the beautifully shaped bulb lamps of the Design Line!
+The innovative filament also unfolds its full potential in the beautifully shaped bulb lamps of the Soft Line!